auth0/docs/articles/extensions/cloudwatch.md

 # Auth0 Logs to CloudWatch

-The **Auth0 Logs to CloudWatch** is a scheduled job that takes all of your Auth0 logs and exports them to [CloudWatch](https://aws.amazon.com/cloudwatch/).
+The **Auth0 Logs to CloudWatch** extension is a scheduled job that exports your Auth0 logs to [CloudWatch](https://aws.amazon.com/cloudwatch/).
 Amazon CloudWatch is a monitoring and management service built for developers, system operators, site reliability engineers (SRE), and IT managers.

 ## Configure the Extension